 Throwback Rule Definition

-The throwback rule is a tax rule that allows a state tax a corporation or business entity for the profits made in the state.
+The throwback rule is a tax rule that allows a state to tax a corporation or business entity for the profits made in the state.
 Corporations, whose sales originate from certain states are subject to tax payment on those sales under the throwback rule.
 Also, the throwback rule allows states to tax corporations for their facilities in the state.

 The objective of the throwback rule is to minimize non-payment of taxes by corporations, it eradicates loopholes that lead to tax evasion.
 This rule empowers states to levy a corporate tax on sales, facilities, and income of corporations made from their states.